ioccc-src/webtool/README.md

 The IOCCC plans to deploy a hosted docker container to allow IOCCC registered contestants to submit files created by the [mkiocccentry tool](https://github.com/ioccc-src/mkiocccentry).

+The [IOCCC judges](https://www.ioccc.org/judges.html) plan to work on this code prior to thr next IOCCC.